mattjdickinson/strava_training-app/README.md

 Use past data to predict future performance?
 Could do something simple based on past race performance, and Jack Daniels formula
 Link to show map of activity (individual GET request, polyline graph) Map heatspot based on speed
+DATE range specified in web browser to print from. default could be one year.
+Would need to amend functions